62 Notable alumni of

 Biography

-Lhasa de Sela, also known by the mononym Lhasa, was an American-Canadian singer-songwriter who was raised in Mexico and the United States and divided her adult life between Canada and France.
+Lhasa de Sela, also known by the mononym Lhasa, was an American-Mexican-Canadian singer-songwriter who was raised in Mexico and the United States and divided her adult life between Canada and France.
 Her first album, La Llorona, went Platinum in Canada and brought Lhasa a Félix Award and a Juno Award.

 5. Charles Van Doren